Jon Keyes, Licensed Professional Counselor

 In 2007, I helped start the Montavilla Farmers Market because I believe that what we eat, and where the food comes from is a key aspect to a healthy community.
 I saw the positive impact that bringing local farmers and whole fresh foods had on my neighborhood.
 As a holistic therapist, I believe that whole foods, exercise, healthy relationships and positive lifestyle choices are key foundations for good mental health.

 I have also worked as a therapist in an acute hospital setting with people diagnosed with psychiatric illnesses.
 Because of my work in that setting I am adept at helping people who are looking at both a holistic and a psychiatric way of examining emotional wellbeing.
 I am also adept at working with people in crisis and how to help people navigate extreme states.
-For some, the psychiatric approach has not been helpful, or even quite harmful, and they are looking to incorporate holistic tools for working through emotional distress.
-I feel it is deeply important to offer alternatives to the mainstream way of treating distress.
+For some, the psychiatric approach has not been helpful and they are looking to incorporate holistic tools for working through emotional distress.

 As an author, I have written for many publications including Llewellyn’s Herbal Almanac series as well as writing “Guide to Natural Health“.
 Some of my articles can be found here.
-I have also written for Plant Healer Magazine, Beyondmeds.com and am a regular contributor to Mad in America, a site devoted to reforming the modern mental health system.
+I have also written for Plant Healer Magazine, Beyondmeds.com and have been a regular contributor to Mad in America, a site devoted to reforming the modern mental health system.
 I have also created a free website known as Herbs for Mental Health that has a book’s worth of material and resources.
 You may enjoy some of the articles I have written here.

 I have also been specifically interested in traditional ways of treating mental illness such as depression and anxiety.
 In many indigenous cultures, mental illness has commonly been treated with the use of diet, herbs, ritual, prayer and sacred movement.
 Though I believe talk therapy has a strong role in helping people struggling with mental illness to develop better insight, I also believe that simple, traditional techniques and tools such as changing diet and incorporating herbs can powerfully transform our lives.
 In essence I view myself as a “folk counselor” and ally myself with the widely divergent and unique traditional ways of helping people integrate and heal from emotional distress.